blinksocks/blinksocks/README.md

 * `server_port`: Any available number.
 * `password`: For data encryption, please keep it secret!
 * `cipher`: Encryption method.
 You can enable non-encryption mode by set it to empty string.
+* `use_iv`: Whether encrypt/decrypt with initialization vector or not.
 * `log_level`: should take a value from Logging Level of [Log4js.Level](http://stritti.github.io/log4js/docu/users-guide.html#configuration).
 The levels are case-insensitive and cumulative.